CopterExpress/clover/docs/en/auto_setup.md

 - You can change the name and password of the network if you want to.
 See the article "[Network Settings] (network.md # change-password-or-ssid-network-name)".
 The remaining operations with the network are unnecessary.

 - Use the nano editor to edit files.
-[Instructions for working with nano] (editing.md).
+[Instructions for working with nano](cli.md#editing).

   > **Hint** In nano, you can only move the cursor with the arrow keys on the keyboard.